 In 2013, the Schadowplatz unveiled a new theme – 'the snow hut village'.
 Pristine white wooden huts shimmer with snow crystals and create a real Scandinavian feel.
 The market is set out in front of the newly-opened Ko-Bogen retail and office centre - a six-storey development that blends modern design with natural green spaces.
 The market also connects with modern design aesthetics and the goods on sale range from modern textiles to carvings and traditional foods like 'Reibekuchen' (potato fritters) and 'Poffertjes' (pancake puffs).

 The final Christmas market goes back to tradition with huts like tiny Swiss Chalets, an aesthetic contrast to the sleek modern façade of the Düsseldorf Schauspielhaus and the Dreischeibenhaus.
 However, the main attraction is the 450 meter-squared ice rink.
-Hire a pair of skates and zip around on the ice before enjoying the Schlussel-Huttenzauber where you can enjoy a meal in a typical Alpine atmosphere.
+Hire a pair of skates and zip around on the ice on Corneliusplatz before enjoying the Schlussel-Huttenzauber where you can enjoy a meal in a typical Alpine atmosphere.
 There is also a Kids' activity tent where a daily puppet show will entertain them.

 After spending time at Düsseldorf Christmas markets you'll want to warm up at a stylish downtown hotel.
 The Radisson Blu Scandinavia Hotel, Düsseldorf is close to the old town where all the markets are located and offers guests a warm reception with a cosy fireplace in the lobby bar and lounge.